 B4EST aims to identify and develop eucalypt trees well adapted to growing in rapidly changing environments, and those more tolerant to biological and climate threats.
 To do this it is first necessary to evaluate the amount of genetic variation amongst eucalypt trees for tolerance to cold (freezing temperatures) and to water stress.
 Tolerance to snout beetle (Gonipterus platensis), today’s eucalyptus pest with highest impact in Iberian Peninsula, is also being evaluated.

-survival performances in these conditions will be assessed in a variety of
+Trees’ growth and survival performances in these conditions will be assessed in a variety of circumstances:

 A field trial was established in June 2018 in central Portugal with thirty clones (genetically identical individuals) of Eucalyptus globulus and Eucalyptus spp.
 Hybrids are distributed in three blocks: 1) without irrigation, 2) with irrigation and additional fertilization, 3) without irrigation and on a soil with seasonal waterlogging.